VYAntares/VYAntares/README.md

 tutor** takes over: explanations, exercises, corrections, and conversation practice that picks up where the last session left off instead of restarting from zero every time.

-The tutor is **retrieval-augmented** rather than a bare chatbot — answers are grounded in language material retrieved from a vector store, so feedback stays tied to the learner's actual level and mistakes.
+The tutor is **retrieval-augmented** rather than a bare chatbot.
+Answers are grounded in language material retrieved from a vector store, so feedback stays tied to the learner's actual level and mistakes.
 Add live peer practice and progress analytics on top, and the system is meant to keep pushing the level up rather than just answering questions.